Last Updated on

 Common Breathing Problems in Babies

 If your baby has a breathing disorder, the following are the common problems that he may encounter while breathing:

 1. Squeaky Sound

 Whistling noise is caused when the tiny nose passage has a blockage due to mucus or dried up milk.
-Mucus and dried milk make their breathing passage even smaller, hence making it difficult for them to breathe.
+Mucus and dried milk make the breathing passage even smaller, hence making it difficult for a baby to breathe.

 3. Fast Breathing or Panting

-Baby breathing fast or panting is quite common these days.
+Babies have an erratic breathing pattern and they tend to breathe fast (and pant too!).
 This often occurs in the normal course, and if there are no indications of an illness, it is nothing to worry about.

 4. Congestion in the Chest

 This is a common phenomenon in newborn babies due to improper digestion of the milk or regurgitation.
 Carrying the baby in an upright position and patting him gently on the back will put him at ease and his breathing pattern will return to normal.